santileortiz/keyboard_layout/README.md

 specific capabilities.
 Instead other people used this framework to create engines for specific languages.
-On Wayland a merge was accepted on Weston that extends the Wayland protocol to allow a preedit section and feedback from the user, this is still a Weston only thing and I haven't come accross information about it being merged into the core protocol.
+On Wayland a merge was accepted on Weston that extends the Wayland protocol to allow a preedit section and feedback from the user, this is still a Weston only thing and I haven't come across information about it being merged into the core protocol.
 But this new framework will eventually replace what ibus did with a much more standardized version of it.
 So, on the X side of things we are pretty much left with using ibus but it will